POchta1/nogti1/replit.md

 - Successfully migrated project from Replit Agent to Replit environment
 - Verified proper client/server separation and security practices
 - Added new service: "Снятие покрытия" (coating removal) for 10€, 30 minutes duration
+- Updated translations for all three languages (German, English, Ukrainian)
 - All systems tested and working correctly with multi-language support